Frequently Asked Questions (FAQ)

 Can I submit the housing application-contract online?

-- No. To download and print an application-contract, go http://www.housing.iusb.edu/apply
+- No. To download and print a writable PDF application-contract, click HERE

 - Application-contracts must be filled out, printed, and submitted with payment to the University Bursar Office.
 Payments can be made in person at the University Bursar window on the first floor of the Administration Building, or sent by mail to: